 Yet something else emerged alongside that loss.

-That response stayed with me.
+That response has stayed with me.
 It reminded me that while Israel can be deeply wounded, it is not easily broken.

-But we also saw something else: mayors trying to care for displaced residents, hospitals adapting under wartime pressure, universities developing practical tools to respond to trauma and dislocation, volunteer centres operating at full speed, and farms relying on volunteers because so many regular workers were gone.
-Again and again, what stood out was not only suffering, but the determination to keep going.
+But we witnessed also something else: Mayors caring for displaced residents, hospitals adapting to wartime pressure, universities developing practical tools to respond to trauma and dislocation, volunteer centers operating at full speed, and farms relying on volunteers because so many regular workers were gone.
+Again and again, what stood out was not only the suffering, but the determination to keep on going.
+Israel is not only a country at war.
+It is also a society in which people show up for one another with resilience and solidarity, even in the hardest moments.

 Bring Them Home Posters and Signs: The Names We Carried